All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Women Over 50

 Menopausal and postmenopausal women frequently cite frustration that weight loss is slower than what they see younger patients reporting on social media.
-However, most still achieve 15 to 20% body weight loss over 12 months, which represents a dramatic health improvement.
+But most still achieve 15 to 20% body weight loss over 12 months, which represents a dramatic health improvement.
 This group particularly values the metabolic benefits: improved blood pressure, cholesterol, and blood sugar.
 GI tolerance is generally good, though constipation is more frequently mentioned than in younger patients.

 Men